The Age of Incorrect Information: A New Performance Metric for Status Updates: Introduction

 As seen above, most of the research in the AoI area has been heavily focused on calculating and optimizing the average AoI.
 However, as previously stated, the ultimate goal in the communication system in question is to have the best real-time remote estimation of the process of interest at the monitor side.
-This leads to the following important question: is the AoI really the perfect metric to be used to remotely estimate in real-time a process?
+This leads to the following important question: is the AoI really the perfect metric to be used to estimate in real-time a process remotely?
 There have been some recent efforts to try and answer this question.
 For example, it was shown in \cite{8006542} that the optimal minimum Mean Squared Error (\textbf{MSE}) policy of a Wiener process over a channel with random delay is far from being age-optimal.
-This stems from the fact that the AoI, by definition, does not capture well the information content of the packets that are being transmitted nor the current knowledge at the monitor.
-In fact, even if the monitor has perfect knowledge of the process in question, the age always increases with time and therefore a penalty has to be paid.
-This basic observation showcases why the AoI may come short in this type of applications.
-Another work that tried to address this question is \cite{8406891} where the authors proposed different \emph{effective} age metrics for which a lower effective age should undoubtedly lead to a lower prediction error.
+This stems from the fact that the AoI, by definition, does not capture well the information content of the transmitted packets nor the current knowledge at the monitor.
+In fact, even when the monitor has perfect knowledge of the process in question, the AoI always increases with time and, therefore, an unnecessary penalty is paid.
+This basic observation showcases why the AoI may come short in this type of application.
+Similarly, the AoI was shown in \cite{2018arXiv181205215J} to be sub-optimal in minimizing the status error in remotely estimating Markovian sources.
+These observations prompted efforts to propose new performance metrics that deal with the shortcomings of the AoI.
+Among these efforts, a time-based metric dubbed as the Age of Synchronization (\textbf{AoS}) was introduced in the framework of content caching \cite{8437927}.
+Specifically, the AoS is zero when the transmitter has no packets to send and it grows linearly with time when the transmitter side generates a new packet.
+Although the AoS includes the packets generation as a factor, it does not take into account the information structure of the source and the current estimate at the receiver, which limits its usage in remote estimation applications.
+In another work \cite{8406891}, the authors proposed different \emph{effective} age metrics for which a lower effective age should undoubtedly lead to a lower prediction error.
 For example, the notion of \emph{Sampling Age} was introduced and was defined as the age relative to an ideal sampling pattern $g(t)$ that minimizes the error.
 However, finding the optimal pattern $g(t)$ was deemed to be far from being trivial.
-As seen from the above efforts, the ultimate goal has always been kept to be minimizing either the prediction error or the MSE.
-This raises another question of paramount importance: should the minimization of prediction error or mean squared error always be regarded as the definitive goal of the remote estimation scenario?
-To argue that this should not always be the case, we shed the light on one of the shortcomings of these conventional error measures.
+As seen from the above efforts, the ultimate goal has been to propose new metrics or sampling/scheduling policies that minimize either the prediction error or the MSE.
+This raises a question of paramount importance: should the minimization of prediction error or mean squared error always be regarded as the definitive goal of the remote estimation scenario?
+To argue that this should not always be the case, we shed light on one of the shortcomings of these conventional error measures.
 The primary issue with these error functions is that they do not increasingly penalize the monitor for wrongfully estimating the process of interest.
 In other words, the same penalty is paid for being in an erroneous state no matter how long the monitor has been in it.
 To that extent, a monitor wrongfully thinking that a machine is at a normal temperature suffers from the same penalty no matter how long the machine has been overheating for.
 This clearly suggests that a more general framework should be introduced to deal with the shortcomings of these error measures.